ryan-mcclue/ryan-mcclue/src/behavioural.md

 If persists I would bring it up with team lead, focusing on project needs rather than criticising.
 Goal is to maintain project trajectory, whilst supporting team dynamics.
  - Weakness:
-  “Towards the end of my work day, my brain gets tired and I struggle with multitasking I know my limitations and I also have processes in place to keep mistakes from happening because of them. (food, etc.)
+  I'm a morning person, so towards the end of the work day, my brain gets tired and I sometimes struggle with multitasking.
+  However, I'm aware of this and to mitigate it I schedule complex tasks earlier in the day and also have food pick-me ups like tea or snacks and talk to people face-to-face to become more alert.
  - Initiative:
-   * developing queue data structure in assembly as people were storing in registers becoming unweildy
+   * developing queue data structure in assembly as people were storing in registers becoming unweildy "During an assembly programming project, I noticed team members were inefficiently storing data in registers.
+I took the initiative to develop a queue data structure, which improved code organization and efficiency."
  - Most Challenging:
    * juggling various subjects and learning machine learning Time Management/Learning: